Board of Governors

 Below can be found a list of our current Board of Governors:

 Paul Daffern is a qualified accountant and has performed senior Finance Director roles for both European and US companies over the last 30 years.
 He was worked in both the public sector, as Finance Director for the UK Atomic Energy Authority, and the private sector with Autoglass Ltd, Exel plc, PD Ports plc and Infinis Ltd. Paul became a Governor at St Hugh's in 2005 and was appointed as Chairman of Governors in 2016.
 He is married to Hilary and has two children, both of whom were pupils at St Hugh's.

 Peter Boggis has been a governor since 2002.
 Up until 2007 he farmed a thousand acres in the Witney area and has now moved to Wiltshire, where he still continues to farm on a much smaller scale and pursue his other interests in property.
 Peter has been associated with St Hugh's since 1955 when he was a pupil under Tom Young.
 His four children all came to St Hugh's, during which time he was an active member of FOSH.
 Whilst Chairman of FOSH, he helped in the fundraising for the sports pavilion and managed its construction.

 Mrs Lorraine Chitty

 Lorraine Chitty is a Consultant for a Solicitors firm with offices in Wiltshire and London.
 She also sits on the Midland Circuit as a Deputy District Judge and specialises in family law with broad experience across most of these specialised areas.
-Lorraine is a key member of the Compliance Review Committee.
+Lorraine is a key member of the Education and Compliance Committee.
 She is married to Roger and they have two children who were both at St Hugh's.

 Mrs Anna Coull